Sahedeva/CliqueProject/README.md

 The fan can see songs in their clique and play them as well as get more detailed artist information and when they do - the artist will get a chance for a more intimate connection via Superphone.

-iOS developer - Stephen Looney\n
+iOS developer - Stephen Looney

 Mongo/Express/Node developer - Bob Weilbaecher